opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 - Creates a synthetic invoice document using the [Python Faker library](https://github.com/joke2k/faker).
 - Converts this synthetic data into PDF using [ReportLab Python library](https://docs.reportlab.com/install/open_source_installation/).
-- Finally the validator creates the challenge by converting this PDF into a corrupted image, called `noisy_image`.
+- Finally, the validator creates the challenge by converting this PDF into a corrupted image, called `noisy_image`.

 #### Code snapshot